TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * 같은 채널의 다른 node 에 유저 변화가 있을때 호출되는 콜백
+     * A callback that is called when users are changed in different nodes in the same channel
      * <p>
-     * updateChannelUser() 호출시 발생.
+     * updateChannelUser() Occurs when called.
      *
-     * @param type            채널 정보 변경 타입(갱신/삭제)
+     * @param type            Channel information change type(update/delete)
-     * @param channelUserInfo 변경될 유저 정보
+     * @param channelUserInfo The user information to be changed
-     * @param userId          변경 대상의 유저 Id
+     * @param userId          The user ID of the item to be changed
-     * @param accountId       변경 대상의 Account Id
+     * @param accountId       The account ID of the item to be changed
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onChannelUserUpdate(ChannelUpdateType type, ChannelUserInfo channelUserInfo, final int userId, final String accountId) throws SuspendExecution {
     }

     /**
-     * 같은 채널의 다른 node 에 room 상태 변화가 있을때 호출되는 콜백
+     * A callback that is called when the room status is changed in a different node of the same channel
      * <p>
-     * updateChannelRoomInfo() 호출 시 발생.
+     * updateChannelRoomInfo() Occurs when called.
      *
-     * @param type            채널 정보 변경 타입(갱신/삭제)
+     * @param type            Channel information change type(update/delete)
-     * @param channelRoomInfo 변경될 Room 정보
+     * @param channelRoomInfo The room information to be changed
-     * @param roomId          변경 대상의 Room Id
+     * @param roomId          The Room ID of the item to be changed
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onChannelRoomUpdate(ChannelUpdateType type, RoomInfo channelRoomInfo, final int roomId) throws SuspendExecution {
     }

     /**
-     * 클라이언트에서 채널 정보를 요청 시 호출되는 콜백 (Base.GetChannelInfoReq) *
+     * A callback that is called when the client requests channel information (Base.GetChannelInfoReq) *
-     * @param outPayload 클라이언트로 전달될 Channel 정보
+     * @param outPayload The channel information to be passed to the client
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onChannelInfo(Payload outPayload) throws SuspendExecution {